EventTriangle/EventTriangleAPI/README.md

   <h1>EventTriangleAPI</h1>
 </div>

-EventTriangleAPI is a project that leverages the power of event sourcing using .NET and Angular frameworks to manage and track currency transactions.
+Event Triangle is a project that leverages the power of event sourcing using .NET and Angular frameworks to manage and track currency transactions.
 This project employs a cutting-edge approach to data storage and retrieval, capturing each state-changing event in the system to create a comprehensive and reliable transaction history.